Coleslaw With Oil and Vinegar Dressing Recipe

 What to Serve Coleslaw With

 I make coleslaw about every two weeks.
-It is great to serve with ham, fish n chips, goes great on hot dogs or sausages in a bun.
+It is great to serve with ham, fish n' chips, and it goes great on hot dogs or sausages in a bun.
 Serve it as a side salad with hamburgers.
 My husband likes it on sub sandwiches that I make him for lunch.

 This salad is really good made with broccoli slaw.
 Instead of using the cabbage you use broccoli slaw.
 I found broccoli slaw in the grocery store one day in the same produce section where they sell the bagged cabbage for coleslaw.